Why Babies Spit Up and How To Help

 Likelihood of spitting up by age

-Spitting up is most common in young babies and typically begins around two to three weeks.
+Spitting up is most common in young babies and typically begins around 2 to 3 weeks.

-It typically peaks around four to five months of age and begins to decrease in frequency after six to eight months.
+It typically peaks around 4 to 5 months of age and begins to decrease in frequency after 6 to 8 months.

 Source: Curien-Chotard M, Jantchou P. Natural history of gastroesophageal reflux in infancy: new data from a prospective cohort.
 Used with permission via Creative Commons license.